But you’ll only reap the benefits if your marketing videos are at least decently produced.

 Bonus tip: If you can, use the same person as the spokesperson in all your videos.
 This creates continuity and familiarity in your video content.
 That’s why brands often create characters that almost function as mascots, like Flo from Progressive.

-Identify the point of the video
+4. Identify the main point of the video

 This boils down to a very simple exercise: tell someone why they should watch this video in one sentence.